 Demand Sets Price

-After conferring with the listing broker on market conditions and comparable nearby sales and properties on the market, the home seller will set the listing, or asking, price for the house.
+After conferring with the listing broker on your Santa Barbara Home Value based on market conditions, comparable nearby sales, and similar properties, the home seller will set the listing price for the house.

 A common definition of market value is “what a ready, willing and able buyer will pay, at a price a seller will accept.”
 Buyers are sophisticated—when they see your home, they’ll be comparing features and financing.